tiprankstipranks

 Costs - Risk 1

-Electricity, fuel, logistics and raw material availability and costs could cause volatility in our results.
+Electricity, fuel, logistics and raw material availability and costs have in the past and could in the future cause volatility in our results.

 The cost of our electricity, fuel, logistics and raw materials may not correlate with changes in the prices we receive for our products, either in the direction of the price change or in absolute magnitude.
 Electricity and raw materials costs represent a substantial part of our manufacturing costs.
 Most of the raw materials we use are commodities and the price of each can fluctuate widely for a variety of reasons, including changes in availability because of major capacity additions or reductions or significant facility operating problems.
-Other external factors beyond our control can also cause fluctuations in raw materials prices, which could negatively impact demand for our products and cause volatility in our results.
+Other external factors beyond our control, including, but not limited to, trade barriers due to geopolitical tensions, can also cause fluctuations in raw materials prices, which could negatively impact demand for our products and cause volatility in our results.

 Ability to Sell